DS Smith (OTCMKTS:DITHF) Reaches New 1-Year High at $5.30

-DS Smith Plc (OTCMKTS:DITHF) hit a new 52-week high during mid-day trading on Tuesday .
-The company traded as high as $5.30 and last traded at $5.30, with a volume of 0 shares.
+DS Smith Plc (OTCMKTS:DITHF)’s share price hit a new 52-week high on Monday .
+The company traded as high as $5.30 and last traded at $5.30, with a volume of 4785 shares changing hands.
 The stock had previously closed at $5.30.

-DITHF has been the subject of a number of recent analyst reports.
-Zacks Investment Research downgraded DS Smith from a “buy” rating to a “hold” rating in a report on Thursday, November 12th.
-JPMorgan Chase & Co. reissued an “overweight” rating on shares of DS Smith in a report on Friday, December 11th.
-Finally, UBS Group reissued a “neutral” rating on shares of DS Smith in a report on Wednesday, November 4th.
-Four equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-The stock has an average rating of “Hold” and an average target price of $4.50.
+A number of equities analysts have recently commented on DITHF shares.
+JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of DS Smith in a report on Friday, December 11th.
+Zacks Investment Research downgraded shares of DS Smith from a “buy” rating to a “hold” rating in a report on Thursday, November 12th.
+Finally, UBS Group reaffirmed a “neutral” rating on shares of DS Smith in a report on Wednesday, November 4th.
+Four investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
+The company currently has a consensus rating of “Hold” and a consensus target price of $4.50.

-The company has a current ratio of 0.86, a quick ratio of 0.63 and a debt-to-equity ratio of 0.62.
-The firm has a market capitalization of $5.67 billion, a PE ratio of 12.62 and a beta of 0.99.
-The company has a fifty day moving average price of $5.03 and a two-hundred day moving average price of $4.00.

 DS Smith Plc designs and manufactures corrugated packaging and plastic packaging for consumer goods.
 The company offers transit and transport, consumer, retail and shelf ready, online and e-retail, industrial, hazardous, multi-material, inserts and cushioning, and electrostatic discharge packaging products, as well as wrap arounds, trays, and bag-in-boxes; displays and promotional packaging products; corrugated pallets; Sheetfeeding products; packaging machine systems; and Sizzlepak, a stuffing material made of paper, folded in a zigzag shape, and cut into narrow strips, as well as provides packaging consultancy services.